michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0150.md

 - n: the doctrine that representations of nature or human behavior should be accurate imitations
 - adj: not genuine or real; being an imitation of the genuine article
 ### Family
+- imitation: imitations+
-imitation: imitations+;imitate: imitated, imitates, imitating, imitation, imitative, imitator, inimitable;imitative: imitatively, nonimitative;imitator: imitators;inimitable: inimitably
+- imitate: imitated, imitates, imitating, imitation, imitative, imitator, inimitable
+- imitative: imitatively, nonimitative
+- imitator: imitators
+- inimitable: inimitably
 ### Examples
 - The most historically accurate recent Oscar contender is Selma and the least is The Imitation Game.
 - At 16, she won the Miss Burbank beauty contest doing an imitation of her idol Betty Hutton performing.